RUSH-LAB/RAMBO/README.md

 make
 ./build/program 0
 ```
-To test RAMBO keep flags in RAMBO/src/main.cpp
+To test RAMBO keep the flags in RAMBO/src/main.cpp as

 ```
 bool insert  = false;